kvosbur/freecell-solitaire-solver/memory-bank/progress.md

 ### Workspace Completion
 - **Infrastructure**: 95% ✅ (memory bank optimization remaining)
-- **game-engine**: 90% 🔄 (stable foundation, undergoing refactoring)
+- **game-engine**: 100% ✅ (stable and production-ready)
-- **solver**: 5% ⏳ (skeleton only)
+- **solver**: 70% 🔄 (functional, requires optimization and integration)
 - **appAutomation**: 0% ⏳ (not started)

 ### Development Phase
-**Phase**: Foundation → Component Implementation
+**Phase**: Component Integration → Ecosystem Completion
-- Shared foundation is stable and ready
+- Core components are functional and stable.
-- Primary focus on game/ component
+- Primary focus on integrating the solver with other parts of the ecosystem.
-- Clear roadmap for remaining components
+- Clear roadmap for appAutomation.

 ## Known Issues 🐛